mendix/web-widgets/README.md

 $ pnpm start
 ```

-4. Go to Mendix Studio Pro and run `App>Synchronize App Directory` to update widget code in the project.
+4. Go to Mendix Studio Pro and run `App>Synchronize App Directory` to update the widget code in the project.
 If your app is already running, restart it.

 5. Keep code clean: run `pnpm test` and `pnpm lint`.